Skip to main content

 D

-Small yellow-green flowers appear in pendulous racemes, 2–4 inches (5–10 cm) long, in April–May as new leaves emerge.
-Individual flowers are less than 0.2 inch (5 mm) across.
-Samaras develop through summer, ripening to tan-brown in September–October.
+Pendulous racemes 2-4 inches (5-10 cm) long of small yellow-green flowers open in April and May as the new leaves emerge.
+Individual flowers measure less than 0.2 inch (5 mm) across.
+Samaras develop through summer and ripen to tan-brown in September and October.
+Total bloom period averages 2 weeks.

 Detailed Descriptions